 Procedure for appointing members to the Health Council, Standing Committee or Committee

 All experts who contribute to the work of the Health Council fill in a declaration of interests.
 This declaration is part of the Code for the prevention of improper influence due to conflicts of interests.
 He or she also provides information about research funds received and any personal financial interests.
 Based on this, the Board of the Health Council decides whether or not someone can participate.
 In the (Standing)Committees all declarations are discussed, so that the members are informed of one another’s positions and interests.

 The declarations of interest are periodically updated, are publically available and are posted on the website.
 Those of members of the Standing Committee and Permanent Committees can be found at the relevant heading.
 The declarations of the members of ad-hoc committees will be found at the relevant advisory reports.
 If experts have contributed to various activities, a number of declarations of interest are available.

 Sometimes, there are only a few experts with a particular expertise.
-If their input is vital to an advisory report but they have possible interests preventing them from becoming committee members, it is possible for them to act as advisors.
-If an expert works for a Ministry or for an organization under its authority, he or she is automatically appointed advisor.
-An advisor attends some of the deliberations or sometimes makes one-time contribution, but has no right to vote when conclusions and recommendations are formulated and does not bear joint responsibility for the content of the advisory report.
+If their input is vital to an advisory report but they have possible interests preventing them from becoming committee members, it is possible for them to act as a consulted expert.
+If an expert works for a Ministry or for an organization under its authority, he or she is automatically appointed structurally consulted expert.
+A consulted expert attends some of the deliberations or sometimes makes one-time contribution, but has no right to vote when conclusions and recommendations are formulated and does not bear joint responsibility for the content of the advisory report.